john-farina/Zoltar/README.md

 ###  Fortune Card
 #### **Creation**
-I create a new fortune card by manipulating DOM and adding in new divs everytime the script runs. for information on the design go to <a href="#fortune-card-design">Fortune Card Design</a>
+I create a new fortune card by manipulating DOM and adding in new div's every time the script runs.
+For information on the design go to <a href="#fortune-card-design">Fortune Card Design</a>

 #### **Random Fortune**
-For the fortunes i store a long array of fortunes *(actual fortunes i got from a Zoltar desk toy, and some i've gotten from real machines)*, and get a randomNumber from the length of the state array, i then return the random fortune into the body of the new generated card.
+For the fortunes I store a long array of fortunes *(actual fortunes I got from a Zoltar desk toy, and some that I've gotten from a real machine)*, and get a `randomNumber` from the length of the state array, I then return the random fortune into the body of the new generated card.

 #### **Lucky Numbers**
-6 Lucky Numbers need to be generated with each card, so i got a array of random numbers from 1-100 and then styled the numbers to be presentable and placed it in a string. <br/>
+6 Lucky Numbers need to be generated with each card, so I got an array of random numbers from 1-100 and then styled the numbers to be presentable and placed it in a string. <br/>
-*example:* `[8,16,22,11,2,1] => "Your Lucky Numbers: 08, 16, 22, 11, 02, 01."`
+*Example:* `[8,16,22,11,2,1] => "Your Lucky Numbers: 08, 16, 22, 11, 02, 01."`
 <br/>
-it then gets returned into the footer of the new generated card.
+It then gets returned into the footer of the new generated card.
 <br/>
 <br/>

 ### Sound Design
-With sounds i needed a predictable way to run events when the audio starts/stops.
-So i chose to use <a href="https://howlerjs.com/">Howler</a> which is a JS library that helps with that and more.
+With sounds I needed a predictable way to run events when the audio starts/stops.
+So I chose to use <a href="https://howlerjs.com/">Howler</a> which is a JS library that helps with that and more.
 <br/>
-The sounds go in order from Coin Slot, Random Phrase, to Ticket Dispense. these sounds trigger eachother by playing after each one ends, and adding and removing animation class names that are needed for that phase in the audio. <br/>
+The sounds go in order from Coin Slot, Random Phrase, to Ticket Dispense.
+These sounds trigger each other by playing after each one ends, and adding and removing animation class names that are needed for that phase in the audio. <br/>
 For example, when the Coin Slot sound ends Zoltar's machine turns on, and so does the Random Phrase.
 After all of that is done it turns itself off and Dispenses Ticket with sound. <br/>
 At the end it resets its state and sets up for the next random fortune.